martisHer/angular-patients-app/README.md

 # Packages requirements

-This project is using some packages for React materials and visualization purposes (bootstrap and angular materials).
+This project is using Angular Materials and Bootstrap for visualization purposes.
+Additionally it uses json-server to simulate a server.
 Before running the the project, please install the following packages:

 ### `ng add @ng-bootstrap/ng-bootstrap`
 ### `ng add @angular/material`
 ### `npm i @angular/animations`
+### `npm install -g json-server`

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can start json-server and the angular application by running:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:4200) to view it in your browser.
+Open [http://localhost:3001](http://localhost:4200) to view it in your browser.